bbauska/meta-react-basics/README.md

 -   Synthesize the skills from this course to create and style a React component.

--   Reflect on this course\'s content and on the learning path that lies ahead.
+-   Reflect on this course&apos;s content and on the learning path that lies ahead.

 # 04. Before you learn React

 Do you know the fundamentals of HTML, CSS and JavaScript?
 Perhaps you learned about these technologies from another course.
-Either way, a quick summary will be useful so let\'s explore some fundamental HTML, CSS and JavaScript principles and practices.
+Either way, a quick summary will be useful so let&apos;s explore some fundamental HTML, CSS and JavaScript principles and practices.

-In this section (04), let's take a practical approach, and revisit some of the development techniques you\'ll need to be comfortable with before learning React.
+In this section (04), let's take a practical approach, and revisit some of the development techniques you&apos;ll need to be comfortable with before learning React.

 To get the most out of this course on React basics, you should first